hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

 which is the same as the summation loss \eqref{eq:mtloss}, where we assign $$\lambda_t = \frac{1}{2}\sigma_t^{-2}$$, plus the [regularization term][regularization] that discourages $$\sigma_t$$ to increase too much (effectively ignoring the data).

+**Comments.** [What kind of black magic is this?][black-magic] Basically, to optimize a loss function, you will need to construct a whole distribution, the logarithm of which will give you the loss function multiplied by a learnable scalar $$\sigma$$, and make sure that this distribution is physically meaningful!
+Or, get rid of the notion of "loss fuction" at all and just make hypothesis about the form of $$\mathcal{L}(\cdot)$$ uncertainty.
+This is too much pain in the ass for a lazy engineer.
+There is no guarantee that the density you constructed is correct either.

 [cvpr2018]: http://cvpr2018.thecvf.com/
 [icml2018]: https://icml.cc/Conferences/2018/Schedule?type=Poster
 [backprop]: https://en.wikipedia.org/wiki/Backpropagation